-Pema Khandro is the spiritual leader of the Community of Buddhist Yogis in North America, she is the founder of Dakini Mountain Retreat Center, three residential meditation communities (the MahaSiddha Center in Richmond, California, House of Bodhichitta and Khandro Ling), founder of Ngakpa International, the Yogic Medicine Institute, and Ngakpa House, a charity which supports the education of children and elders in the Himalayas.
+Pema Khandro is a scholar and teacher of Tibetan Buddhism.
+She is the founder of the non-profit organization Ngakpa International and oversees its projects, the Dakini Mountain Retreat Center, the Buddhist Studies Institute and the Yogic Medicine Institute as well as Ngakpa House, a charity which supports the education of children and elders in the Himalayas.

-Pema Khandro is an authorized Lama and lineage holder of the Nyingma and Kagyu lineages and one of few westerners recognized and enthroned as a tulku.
-She is a teacher of Dzogchen and Vajrayana Buddhism, teachings that emphasize cultivating awareness and presence as the goal of the path.
+Pema Khandro is an authorized Lama and lineage holder of the Nyingma and Kagyu lineages and one of few westerners recognized and enthroned as a tulku, a Buddhist leader who carries on the lineage of a predecessor.

 She ordained in the Nyingma tradition and was authorized to pass this non-monastic lineage of ordained Buddhist Yogis, also known as naljorpas and ngakpas on to her students, a task which she has been dedicated to since 1999.

-Pema Khandro’s teachings and activities emphasize the importance of the body-mind connection, natural health and nutrition.
-She is certified as Tibetan Naturopath and has led dozens of courses in nutrition, yoga teacher trainings, yoga therapy trainings, meditation trainings and courses in natural medicine for health practitioners from every field.
+Pema Khandro emphasizes the importance of the body-mind connection, natural health and nutrition.
+She is certified as Tibetan Naturopath and Ayurvedic practitioner, and three times certified as an advanced hatha yoga teacher.
+She has led dozens of courses in nutrition, yoga teacher trainings, yoga therapy trainings, meditation trainings and courses in natural medicine for health practitioners from every field.

 Today, Pema Khandro continues to be an advocate of the relevance of traditions of Tibet’s Buddhist Yogis as Buddhism takes shape in North America.
-She runs a residential center, leads a thriving community, runs a clinic and non-profit organization.
+She runs a residential center, leads a thriving community, runs a clinic and Ngakpa Intl, the non-profit organization which oversees Dakini Mountain, the Yogic Medicine Institute and the Buddhist Studies Institute.
 She teaches courses regularly, pursues research projects and continues to cultivate a close relationship with her students and friends who work together in Ngakpa Intl and the North American Community of Buddhist Yogis.